Skip to content

 1. Log in to Guance and register an account.

 All prerequisites are automatically installed.
-No additional prerequisites are required.
+There is no extra preliminary work.
 Please proceed to script installation.

 # Download DataFlux Func GSE